 4.12.
-Senior management should ensure that all individuals within the organization understand the goals, strategies, plans and objectives set by senior management and feel personally engaged in and accountable for meeting them.
+Senior management should ensure that the staff understands the relevant goals, strategies, plans and objectives set by senior management and their impact on safety and feel personally engaged in and accountable for meeting them.

 "Senior management shall ensure that goals, strategies and plans are periodically reviewed against the safety objectives, and that actions are taken where necessary to address any deviations."

-The frequency and methodology for such reviews should be clearly communicated to all staff within the organization to ensure that they understand the process(es) involved.
+The frequency and methodology for such reviews should be clearly defined and communicated to all staff within the organization to ensure that they understand the process(es) involved.
 Any resulting actions should be documented and implemented as part of a corrective action or improvement programme (see Section 9 of this Safety Guide).